Darxo/Hardened/README.md

 - **Armored Wiederganger** now display their complete name during battle, instead of just **Wiederganger**
 - Add Setting (off) for making the hotkeys for **Wait** fire continuously, instead of only when released
 - Reduce the Attack sfx volume of Wardogs and Warhounds by 20%
+- Lower size and alpha value of blizzard special effects
 - Change the name of all tactical objects called "Brush" into "Bush"

 ### World